 To continue investigation, you can use WireShark, capture TCP packets and analyze them.

-Alternatively, you can look at OPC UA SDK level log files as well as ogamma Visual Logger application level log files, which can be opened via
+Alternatively, you can look at OPC UA SDK level log files as well as ogamma Visual Logger for OPC application level log files, which can be opened via

 Tools menu.
 They can be accessed also from local host file system (subfolder